rv178/website/content/posts/the-art-of-fuzzy-finding/index.md

 toolkit (mainly to understand SIMD).

-The crux of the conversation was that sequence aligners in bioinformatics borrow the concept of [edit distance](https://en.wikipedia.org/wiki/Edit_distance), which is a way of quantifying how dissimilar two strings are (in their case, taking sequences of DNA, RNA, etc. and trying to align and analyze the patterns).
+The crux of the conversation was that sequence aligners in bioinformatics borrow the concept of [edit distance](https://en.wikipedia.org/wiki/Edit_distance), which is a way of quantifying how dissimilar two strings are (in their case, taking sequences of DNA, RNA, etc. and trying to align and analyse the patterns).

 This is an example taken from [Wikipedia](https://en.wikipedia.org/wiki/Levenshtein_distance):